VAllens/nvm-windows/README.md

 ## Overview

-Manage multiple installations of node.js on a Windows computer.
+Manage multiple installations of node.js on a Windows computer or Nano Server.

 **tl;dr** Similar (not identical) to [nvm](https://github.com/creationix/nvm), but for Windows.
 Has an installer.
 [Download Now](https://github.com/coreybutler/nvm-windows/releases)!